Azure/AutoML-vNext-Preview/README.md

 - Regression
 - Time Series Forecasting

-## Scope for AutoML in 2.0 versions
+## Scope for AutoML in vNext versions

-Azure AutoML in DevPlat 2.0 provides the following main feature areas:
+Azure AutoML in vNext provides the following main feature areas:

 - **CLI (Common-Line Interface)** support for AutoML
 - **REST APIs** for AutoML
-- **AML Python SDK 2.0** for AutoML (will be available in next previews)
+- **AML Python SDK vNext** for AutoML (will be available in next previews)

 ## Prerequisites